BradFitz66/Sand/README.md

 ## Sänd

 Sänd is a falling sand simulation made in Love2D.
-It's based on other falling sand games such as:
+It's inspired by other falling sand games such as:
   * Sandspiel by Max Bittker (his source code helped a lot)

   * Orb.farm by Max Bittker